 - 1 cup Parmesan cheese, grated

-- Add your sliced leeks, fettuccine, chicken stock, and olive oil to a large pot.
+- Add your sliced leeks, fettuccine, chicken stock, water, and olive oil to a large pot.
 Season with salt and pepper.

 - Bring to a boil.
 As it boils, you will be able to carefully bend/push the noodles down into the pot so the dry ends are no longer sticking out of the stock.